eurec4a/flight-phase-separation/README.md

 ## Conventions
 Flight segmentation is designed to be flexible and unstructured, but we propose that data providers follow the convention that
 _a time or time window may not belong to more than one segment of the same kind_

+## Handling of time ranges

+Time ranges are defined as semi-open intervals.
+So the start time is part of the time range while the end time is excluded from the range.
+This way, it is possible to define exactly consecutive segments without any ambiguities regarding the instance in between.

+## Segment irregularities

+If some irregularities are found within a segment (i.e. a diversion from the planned route, starting time of a circle not one minute before a sonde), these should be recorded in the `irregularities` field.
+In general, this field is meant to be a free text field, such that people using the dataset get a proper explanation.
+However, for automatic checking it may also be useful to have some standardized *irregularity tags* which can be interpreted by a script.
+These tags should be prepended to the explanatory string of the irregularity.

+Currently the following *irregularity tags* are in use:

+* `TTFS`: **T**ime **T**o **F**irst **S**onde is (on purpose) not one minute
+* `SAM`: **S**onde **A**dded **M**anually: association of sondes to segments is (on purpose) not as suggested by launch time and segment times